 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted an 8% increase in employment for administrative services managers from 2014 to 2024, and bookkeeping, accounting, and auditing clerks could see an 8% decrease during that same period.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 7% increase in employment for administrative services managers from 2018 to 2028, and bookkeeping, accounting, and auditing clerks could see a 4% decrease during that same period.

 Continuing Education Information